I provide proofreading services for publishers and individual authors.

 This is often about finding the ‘right’ way to say something in English, which requires more than a dictionary or online translation service.
 It also involves identifying and communicating the intended meaning of the writer when language makes that difficult.

 As with my editing work in general, my current focus is on writing that is close to completion, though I appreciate that closeness to completion may be complicated by language difference.

 This usually involves transcription of audio recordings (e.g. presentations and interviews), including focus group and one-to-one interviews.
 Please note that I am not currently offering transcription services because of the demand on my editing and proofreading services.

 This service includes writing on general topics, education and religion.
 I have recently been commissioned to write several pieces for Sunday Plus and Advent Extra (Redemptorist Publications).

 I am happy to offer services that do not fall neatly into the categories listed here, tailoring them to suit the needs of the client.

 I have edited on topics including teaching and learning; nurse education; maths education in primary school; the role of the guidance counsellor in secondary schools; autism and the school; literacy matters; the family role in education; restorative practices in education and other community settings; mental health services for teenagers; theology and immigration; scripture and spirituality; and religion and ethics.
-I have also edited biographical material and material for continuing professional development of business professionals.
-I have a broad general knowledge and am interested in many subjects.
-While I do not proofread or copyedit material that requires graduate-level/specialist STEM or financial knowledge, I have worked on texts in these areas that do not require advanced subject knowledge, including some in the area of nurse education, health policy and health behaviours.
+I have edited biographical material and material for continuing professional development of business professionals.
+In 2022 and continuing into 2023 I have worked on several general interest books for a major Irish publisher.